-I have walked closely with suicide, both in my pastoral and personal lives.
+I have walked close to suicide, both in my pastoral and personal lives.
 I have seen it in the bandaged wrists of a teenage girl.
-I have heard it in the despairing voice of a middle age man describing his despair in lifeless tones.
+I have heard it in the bleak voice of a middle age man describing his despair in lifeless tones.
 And I have touched it when, at the peak of my career, I suddenly acted on what I’ve come to view as a spiritual attack.

-I’ve also sat beside survivors, family members and friends of loved ones who have died by suicide.
+I’ve also sat beside survivors, family members and friends of loved ones who died by suicide.
 They try to make sense of it.
-What could have led her to do this?
+What could have led them to do this?
 Is there something I might have done to prevent it?
 Why?
 Just why?

 Suicide has been understood by many within the history of the church as the greatest sin.
-I can see some measure of motivation in trying to discourage people from acting on suicidal impulses.
+Perhaps this is in part to discourage people from acting on suicidal impulses.
 But framing suicide as an ultimate sin only heaps shame on people who already carry an unbearable burden.
 Faith communities need to find language and, more importantly expressions of love, that include both persons who are suicidal and the loved ones of those who have died by suicide.

 It has now been nearly a decade since I attempted suicide.
 I’ve had much time to look back and ask how it happened and how it could have been prevented.
 I see many factors that swirled together like a perfect storm nearly bringing me down with it.